 - I drink alcohol.

-- If you use alcohol regularly, you may be at risk for other complications during and after surgery.
-These include bleeding, infections, heart problems, greater dependence on nursing care, and longer hospital stay.
+If you drink alcohol regularly, you may be at risk for problems during and after your surgery.
+These include bleeding, infections, heart problems, and a longer hospital stay.

-Here are things you can do to prevent problems before your surgery to keep from having problems.
+Here are things you can do before your surgery to keep from having problems.

 - Tell your healthcare provider if you cannot stop drinking.